When you first get yourself a new furry friend, you naively believe they can eat anything and everything.

 1. Intermittent Vomiting

-Even though there are other causes for a dog vomiting which are not related to food, the sight of chunky bits of food in your dog’s vomit within 1-hour of eating should sound the alarm bells for you immediately.
+Even though there are other causes for dog vomiting that are not related to food, the sight of chunky bits of food in your dog’s vomit within 1-hour of eating should sound the alarm bells for you immediately.

 2. Itchy Skin